 - 1/4 tsp nutmeg -freshly grated

-- 3.5 oz dark chocolate bar or chips (roughly chopped)
+- 3.5 oz dark chocolate chips (or a chocolate bar roughly chopped)

 - 1/3 cup unsweetened coconut flakes

 - 1/2 tsp baking powder

 - 6 tbsp organic butter - cut into chunks

 - 1 tsp sea salt

 - Preheat oven to 350" F.

 - In a medium size mixing bowl whisk together the eggs, olive oil, vanilla extract, nutmeg, sugars and pumpkin puree until combined.